dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `disk_path`: a path to a disk driver (typically found in `/dev/hw`)

+### Example

+`disk mount --at /Volumes/FD1 /dev/hw/fd-bus/fd1`

+Mounts the disk in floppy disk drive 1 at the directory `/Volumes/FD1`.
+Once mounting has completed, the contents of the disk may be accessed through this directory path.

 ## `disk unmount`

 Unmounts a filesystem.
 This command ensures that all cached data is first written to the disk and the the filesystem is unmounted.